Lightsyde/web-app/progress-reports/progress-report-1.md

 ### Concepts and tecniques learnt
 - I learnt how much using plugins can shorten the time needed to complete a programming project.
 - I became more familar with manipulating jQuery.
-- I learnt that using plugins can enable you to use coding and that would normally be unavailable to you
+- I learnt that using plugins can enable you to use coding and that would normally be unavailable to you.

+### Enjoyable parts
+ - The parts I found enjoyable were not specific.
+What I found enjoyable was when I finally  managed to get something to work.

+### Fustrating parts
+- The fustrating parts were when I couldn't get a goal completed for long periods of time.

+### Radical Altering
+- Thankfully, I did not have to radically alter anything